mlogan914/mlogan914.github.io/_posts/2025-08-14-data-platform engineering-for-regulated-data-teams.md

 1. **Data Engineering** – Designing and building governed pipelines for ingestion, transformation, and controlled outputs.
 2. **Platform Engineering** – The delivery model that makes those pipelines sustainable: modular workflows, reusable components, automation, and tooling that reduce the burden on engineers and programmers.

-In the next article, I dive deeper into the **Data Engineering** layer and show what a modernized pipeline can look like in practice:
+In the next article, I'll dive deeper into the **Data Engineering** layer and show what a modernized pipeline can look like in practice:
 [From Fragmented Data Flows to Governed Data Pipelines](https://mlogan914.github.io/data%20&%20platform%20engineering/fragmented-data-flows-to-governed-data-pipelines/)

 ---